NickHunt-Smith/MCMC-diffusion/README.md

 # MCMC-diffusion
 A Metropolis-Hastings MCMC sampler accelerated via diffusion models.
+Please cite https://arxiv.org/abs/2309.01454 if you use this code in your research.

 MCMC-diffusion contains 2 primary functions: `Algo_1.MH_Diffusion()`, which performs a Metropolis-Hastings MCMC chain combining a diffusion model proposal with a Gaussian proposal; and `Algo_1.PureMH()`, which performs a simple Metropolis-Hastings MCMC chain using only a Gaussian proposal.
 The user also has access to the `diffusion.DiffusionModel()` class, which can be used independently of any MCMC algorithm to generate diffusion samples resemble any target distribution.